alexey-x/ScheduleOpti/schedule-bruteforce/README.md

 The output will be the file "brute-do-short-order-7-orders.txt" in the result folder.

-Use CheckNextOrderBeforeStopStrategy for the first 7 orders.
+Example: CheckNextOrderBeforeStopStrategy for the first 7 orders.
 ```
 python SchedulePrintDoor.py --strategy=chk-next-order --num-orders=7
 ```